How we can help

 Disabled Students' Allowance

-• Once you have applied for your Disabled Students’ Allowance and Student Finance England has confirmed you are eligible, they will ask you to book a Needs Assessment to discuss your study needs and the demands of your course.
-You can arrange to have a Needs Assessment on campus.
-Doing this at Birkbeck means you’ll be able to speak to a needs assessor who has a detailed knowledge of the College.
+- Once you have applied for your Disabled Students' Allowance and Student Finance England has confirmed you are eligible, they will ask you to book a Study Needs Assessment to discuss your needs and the demands of your course.
+The Study Needs Assessment can be either in person or online.

 Additional funding support from Birkbeck